arebassa/Scripts/Alfred 2/Mail Actions/Src/doc/CHANGE.md

 ## Changelog

+### 23-04-2013
+- FIXED: Code optimisation by [Carlos-SZ](http://www.alfredforum.com/user/660-carlos-sz/).
+Results are now limited to 20 mailboxes at a time.
+XML Encoding has also been optimised.

 ### 04-02-2013
 - FIXED: Unread count was getting stored with folder list and not being updated on each run;
 - NEW: Hotkey to mark all messages (unread messages in current mailbox) as read